espocrm/documentation/docs/user-guide/sales-orders.md

 Administrator can specify a default Tax record at Administration > Entity Manager > Sales Order > fields > Tax > Default.

-Note: For older versions of Sales Pack & EspoCRM you need also to specify the default tax rate value at Administration > Entity Manager > Sales Order > fields > Tax Rate > Default.
+Note: For older versions of Sales Pack & EspoCRM, you need also to specify the default tax rate value at Administration > Entity Manager > Sales Order > fields > Tax Rate > Default.

 ## Copying values from product to sales order item